-2. Variations of the Same Color
+Playing With Variations of Color

 Another option when you’re working with a quartz countertop is to use variations of the same colors throughout your kitchen.
 For example, if you select a dark gray quartz countertop, select lighter gray tiles for your backsplash.
-If you choose a quartz countertop with a lot of veining, consider selecting backsplash tiles that compliment the veining in the countertops.
+If you choose a quartz countertop with a lot of veining, consider selecting backsplash tiles that complement the veining in the countertops.

-3. Modern Marvel
+Creating a Modern Marvel

 A backsplash can be an excellent focal point, but it can also be used to feature other parts of the kitchen, such as the countertops.
 If you’re looking for a sleek, modern look, opt for a dark gray or black quartz countertop to set off a white backsplash and white cabinets.

-Backsplash Ideas for Laminate Countertops
+Practical Backsplash Ideas for Laminate Countertops

 Laminate countertops are an inexpensive alternative to granite and quartz.
 Laminate countertops such as DuPontâ¢ CorianÂ® are a durable, non-porous option that stands up well to stains and daily wear-and-tear.
 Besides their lower cost, they are appealing because they come in a huge variety of patterns and colors.
 The wide variety makes matching laminate countertops with a backsplash relatively easy.